UK Queen's nephew the Earl of Snowdon to divorce

 LONDON (Reuters) - The Earl of Snowdon, the nephew of Britain’s Queen Elizabeth, and his wife of 26 years are to divorce.

-The earl, David Armstrong-Jones, is 21st in line to the throne and has two grown-up children with wife Serena, the Countess of Snowdon.
+The earl, David Armstrong-Jones, is 21st in line to the throne and has two grown-up children with wife Serena.

-“The Earl and Countess of Snowdon have amicably agreed that their marriage has come to an end and that they shall be divorced,” the BBC quoted a spokesman for the couple as saying.
+“The Earl and Countess of Snowdon have amicably agreed that their marriage has come to an end and that they shall be divorced,” a spokesman for the couple said in a statement.

+“They ask that the press respect their privacy and that of their family.”

 The Earl, who has a furniture company under his professional name David Linley, is the son of the queen’s sister Princess Margaret, who died in 2002, and photographer Lord Snowdon, who died in 2017.